 The best marketing newsletter for digital marketers

-Ahrefs has been my primary SEO tool for over six years, so it was only fair I gave their newsletter a chance.
+Ahrefs has been my primary SEO tool for over seven years, so it was only fair I gave their newsletter a chance.
 It's written by their witty in-house content marketer, Si Quan, and it's surprisingly fun and lighthearted, while still being informative.

 Unlike some niche marketing newsletters, Ahrefs' Digest covers more than SEO.
 One of their recent newsletters included a case study on community building and a guide to building a personal brand.
 So even though it's branded as an SEO newsletter, I wouldn't let it stop you from subscribing if you want more than just SEO content.
 Plus, it's free.